strwise/documentation/docs/administration/service-providers.md

 The `properties` is a key-value pairs that store additional structured data used internally to configure additional information attached to a service provider.
 The properties are used to store the configuration of the service provider like credentials, hostnames, etc.

 The properties that will be set for a service provider will depend on the provider type.
-Each provider type has its own required properties.
+Each provider has its own required properties.

 :::info